bvbohnen/X3_Customizer/Documentation.md

       Adjust ship pricing.

+      * scaling_factor:
+        - Multiplier for any ship not matched in adjustment_factors_dict.
+      * adjustment_factors_dict:
-      The adjustment_factors_dict is a dict keyed by ship type, holding a scaling factor to be applied.
+        - Dict keyed by ship type, holding a scaling factor to be applied.
-      The flat scaling_factor will be applied to any ship type not found in adjustment_factors_dict.

  * Adjust_Ship_Shield_Regen